Anastasia (musical)

-Tampere

-A Finnish production, which was notable for not being a replica of the original Broadway staging, premiered on September 2, 2022 at the Tampere Theatre, Finland, with Pia Piltz as Anya, Petrus Kähkönen as Dmitry, Joel Mäkinen as Gleb, Ville Majamaa as Vlad, Kaisa Hela as Countess Lily, and Sinikka Sokka as Dowager Empress.

-Linz

-Another non-replica production opened on September 10, 2022 at the Landestheater in Linz, Austria, starring Hanna Kastner as Anya, Lukas Sandmann as Dmitry, Nikolaj Alexander Brucker as Gleb, Karsten Kenzel as Vlad, Judith Jandl as Countess Lily, and Daniela Dett as Dowager Empress.

-São Paulo

-A Portuguese-language production premiered on November 9, 2022 at the Renault Theatre in São Paulo, produced by T4F and Caradiboi.
-The cast is led by Giovanna Rangel as Anya, Rodrigo Filgueiras as Dmitry, Luciano Andrey as Gleb, Tiago Abravanel as Vlad, Carol Costa as Countess Lily and Edna d'Oliveira as Dowager Empress.

-Mexico City

-A Mexican production is expected to open in 2023 at the Teatro Telcel in Mexico City, produced by OCESA Teatro.

 Plot

 Prologue

-In 1906 St. Petersburg, Russia, the Dowager Empress Maria Feodorovna comforts her youngest granddaughter, five-year-old Grand Duchess Anastasia, who is saddened by the fact that her grandmother is moving to Paris, France.
-Before leaving, the Dowager Empress gives Anastasia a music box as a parting gift ("Prologue: Once Upon a December").
+In 1906, Saint Petersburg, Russia, Dowager Empress Maria Feodorovna comforts her youngest granddaughter, five-year-old Grand Duchess Anastasia, who is saddened that her grandmother is moving to Paris, France.
+Before departing, the Dowager Empress gives Anastasia a music box as a parting gift ("Prologue: Once Upon a December").
 Eleven years later, Anastasia is attending a ball with her family when the Bolsheviks invade the palace.
-As the Romanovs attempt to escape, Anastasia tries to retrieve her music box, only to be shot at and captured, along with the rest of her family ("The Last Dance of the Romanovs").
+As they attempt to escape, Anastasia tries to retrieve her music box, only to be captured along with the rest of her family ("The Last Dance of the Romanovs").
 The Dowager Empress later receives word in Paris that the entire family has been executed.